 - Task intents with preconditions should be detected only if the defined preconditions are met

-Intent preconditions for KC can be associated with terms
+Intent preconditions for Knowledge Graph can be associated with terms

 Contextual intent detection helps in detecting relevant intents using the output context set by previously executed intents.

-The platform consumes the output context tags and uses them for improving intent detection in KG engine based on the flag set by the developer.
-This flag will ensure that the context tags are used to qualify paths in Knowledge Collection.
+The platform consumes the output context tags and uses them for improving intent detection in the Knowledge Graph engine based on the flag set by the developer.
+This flag will ensure that the context tags are used to qualify paths in Knowledge Graph.
 Context tags are used to extract terms and these terms are clubbed with any other terms present in user utterance.
-The consolidated list of terms are used for qualifying the path.
+The consolidated list of terms is used for qualifying the path.

 You can set this configuration by: